lelnazrezaeel/Online-Class-Management-System/README.md

 - **Additional Elements**: We implemented triggers, views, procedures, and functions, with at least two instances of each.

 It's worth noting that some of the queries outlined in Phase 1 were brought to life in this phase, following consultation and coordination with our mentor.

-## Folder Structure

-Our project repository is organized into four folders, each corresponding to one of the project phases:

-- **Phase 1**: This folder contains detailed domain descriptions and sample queries.
-- **Phase 2**: It includes the ER diagram created using Max EDraw.
-- **Phase 3**: Within this folder, you'll find comprehensive schema information, along with diagrams.
-- **Phase 4**: This section encompasses the SQL implementation of the database, comprising tables, queries, constraints, and additional elements.

-To delve deeper into each phase, refer to the PDF files provided within the respective folders.